itsadrianlucas/GoogleITSupportCertificate_Commands_Windows_Linux/PoweShell Commands - Google Course.md

 select partition (selects the partition created) active (Activates the current partition) format FS=NTFS label=my-test-drive quick (This command is formatting the drive with NTFS format on quick mode)

+LINUX
+sudo parted -l (lists the disks connected to the computer) sudo parted /dev/sdb (selects the disk in this case "/dev/sdb") mklabel gpt (renames/Set a label to the disk/partition table) mkpart primary ext4 1mib 5gib (creates a partition in the device setting the partition type, the filesystem and size) sudo mkfs -t ext4 /dev/sdb1 (formatting the partition using the "-t" filesystem settled)